mxzheng/mxzheng.github.io/_pages/about.md

   - /about.html
 ---

-I am Mengxin Zheng, a 5th-year PhD student at the Department of Intelligent Systems Engineering at Indiana University Bloomington.
+I obtained Ph.D. at the Department of Intelligent Systems Engineering at Indiana University Bloomington in 2023.
 Before that, I obtained my Bachelor's degree at Shandong University in 2018.
 My research interests mainly lie in machine learning security, especially backdoor attacks/defense for AI models and AI Data Privacy Protection.

 ## Research Interest
 - AI Data Privacy Protection